Parsl/parsl/docs/userguide/workflow.rst

 of parallel programming and workflow patterns.

-Parsl is also designed to address broad execution requirements, from programs that run many small tasks to those that run few long running tasks.
+Parsl is also designed to address broad execution requirements, from programs that run many short tasks to those that run a few long tasks.

 Below we illustrate a range of parallel programming and workflow patterns.
 It is important to note that this set of examples is by no means comprehensive.